HackCommander/hackcommander.github.io/_posts/2022-09-01-ejpt-certification-review.md

 <div id='section-id-7'/>
 ## 7. Conclusions

-From all that we have seen we can say that the eJPT is a certification with the pros and cons:
+From all that we have seen, we can say that the eJPT is a certification with the pros and cons:

 ### <u>Pros</u>:
 - Beginner friendly.